Departure Bay

 Departure Bay.
 To the right of the image is Newcastle Island.
 A BC Ferries ship can also be seen entering the bay, with two other ships already docked at the terminal.

 Departure Bay is a bay in central Nanaimo, British Columbia, on the east coast of Vancouver Island.
-The surrounding neighbourhood is also referred to as "Departure Bay" —once a settlement of its own, it was amalgamated into the City of Nanaimo in the 1970s.
+The surrounding neighbourhood is also referred to as "Departure Bay" —once a settlement of its own, it was integrated into the city of Nanaimo in the 1970s.